ikosmidis/enrichwith/README.md

 The aim of **enrichwith** is to:

 * produce customisable source code templates for the structured implementation of methods to compute new components
-* provide generic methods for the enrichment of the object with those components
+* provide generic methods for the easy enrichment of the object with those components

 Specifically, once the methods for the components have been implemented, `object_x` can be enriched with the components